xekoukou/litprog/litprog.md

 }

 if (source_path == null || ext == null || help == true) {
-  console.log("\nlitprog options source_path -ext lang_extension\n\nThis program defaults at generating the source code of a single Markdown file.\nTo change that behaviour, use the different options.\n\nOptions\n\n-html : Generate the source code from an html document.\n-r : Recursively generate all the files of the specified directory that end in '.md' or '.html'.\n-h : Show this help page.\n");
+  console.log("\nlitprog options source_path -ext lang_extension\n\nThis program defaults at generating the source code of a single Markdown file.\nTo change that behaviour, use the different options.\n\nOptions\n\n-html : Generate the source code from an html document.\n-r : Recursively generate all the files of the specified directory that end in '.md' or '.html'.\n-type <string> : Only gets the code blocks that are of type <string>. \n-h : Show this help page.\n");
 process.exit(0);
 }
 ```